subelsky/html5tutorial/README.markdown

     AddType text/cache-manifest .manifest

-# STUFF THAT DID NOT FIT
+# THAT WAS TOO EASY?

 Here are some other "HTML5-ish" features that you should be aware of that didn't fit into this tutorial or are too bleeding-edge to be used reliably: